it-academy-svhec/intro-to-programming/primers/C Programming: Advanced Arrays Primer.md

 Now imagine you have 10,000 users.
 I seriously doubt you would want to write a print statement 10,000 times.
 This approach is bad for at least two reasons: code duplication and scalability.
 In the next section, you will implement a more efficient program to print user IDs for an arbitrary number of users.

+1. Now to remove the hard-coded indices, implement a for loop to loop through each user ID

 1. Add the following lines inside the for loop body below the print statement

    ```C